BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 **Note**

 > Once the platform is extended to support concurrent (multicore)
-> callee PDs, this will support concurrently serving one callee per
+> server PDs, this will support concurrently serving one client per
 > core.

 A PD providing a potentially long-running service, eg. a file system,